Rec. 709: Converting standard definition

-In addition, the SMPTE C RGB primaries used in North American standard definition are different than those of BT.709 (SMPTE C is commonly referred to as NTSC, however it is a different set of primaries and a different white point than the 1953 NTSC).
+In addition, the SMPTE C RGB primaries used in North American standard definition are different than those of BT.709 (SMPTE C is commonly referred to as NTSC, however it is a different set of primaries and a different white point than the NTSC 1953).
 The red and blue primaries for PAL and SECAM are the same as BT.709, with a change in the green primary.
 Converting the image precisely requires a LUT (lookup table) or a color managed workflow to convert the colors to the new colorspace.
 However, in practice this is often ignored, except in mpv, because even if the player is color managed (most of them are not, including VLC), it can see BT.709 or BT.2020 primaries only.

 Luma coefficients

 When encoding Y’C_{B}C_{R} video, BT.709 creates gamma-encoded luma (Y’) using matrix coefficients 0.2126, 0.7152, and 0.0722 (together they add to 1).
 BT.709-1 used slightly different 0.2125, 0.7154, 0.0721 (changed to standard ones in BT.709-2).
 Although worldwide agreement on a single R’G’B’ system was achieved with Rec.
 709, adoption of different luma coefficients (as those are derived from primaries and white point) for Y’C_{B}C_{R} requires the use of different luma-chroma decoding for standard definition and high definition.